napengam/phpWebSocketServer/README.md

 # Configuration
 ## Part 1

-- Step into the `include` directory and adapt the
+- Step into the `server` directory and adapt the
-- `adressPort.inc.php` to your needs.
+- `websock.ini` to your needs.
 You will find some documentation in this file.
--  `logToFile.inc.php` set the directory where logfiles will live
-- If your server uses  `https://` follow the instructions in `certPath.inc.php` and set the global variables in there accordingly.

 ## Part 2